ryankumar1011/SDL-Game/README.md

 <img width="121" alt="Screenshot 2023-12-26 at 8 48 17 PM" src="https://github.com/ryankumar1011/SDL-Game/assets/65263492/a8a212ee-cc71-4106-bf41-d01ad147868b">

 <img width="650" alt="Screenshot 2023-12-26 at 5 46 45 AM" src="https://github.com/ryankumar1011/SDL-Game/assets/65263492/d03251d5-4e97-496a-abcc-646596003204">

-# Code structure

-The documentation is currently rather scarce, I’m working on it.
-Here’s the rundown:

-Global variables in this project are declared in global_variables.h using the extern keyword.
-I’ve tried to keep to a minimum.
-They include pointers to the structs SDL_Window and SDL_Renderer (used for rendering), the screen width and height, and an instance of classes GameObjects and GameButtons.

-The GameObjects and GameButtons instances are used to insert, remove, update and render the contents of two std::vectors containing pointers to all current instances of parent classes Object and Button respectively.
-Player, Kunai, Apple, and Shield are child classes of Object and MusicButton, ControlsButton, MenuButton are child classes of Button.
-This is how information and functionality for all objects and buttons is implemented.

-The Hearts, KunaiCounter, FrameRate classes are all used to update and render visual elements and so are not under objects.
-The player class contains an instance of Hearts and KunaiCounter to update them accordingly.

-The MusicHandler class stores pointers to the background music and sound effects.
-Its functions are called to play sound.
-The Texture class contains functionality on loading and rendering images and fonts as textures, with options for color keying, alpha modding, etc.

-The init.cpp file contains functions for initializing SDL and its libraries.
-It gets the pointers for SDL_Window and SDL_Renderer and loads all images, fonts and audio.
-It also sets the clips for all used sprites.
-Before the main game loop, SDL is initialized and media is loaded using functions from init.cpp.

-The main game loop is separated into the event handling, logic and rendering.
-These are separated into different files and called as functions for clarity.
-The global variables g_menu and g_controls_menu determine what texture to update and render.